 NEW Water added an Environmental Programs Division.
 To division is tasked with meeting one of the biggest challenges facing the clean water treatment industry today: phosphorus.
 Though phosphorus is a naturally occurring element in nature, in excess it can lead to oxygen-depleted bodies of water, known as a “Dead Zone.”

-With upcoming new phosphorus rules, NEW Water is trying to find the best solution at the lowest possible cost.
-Wastewater treatment facilities built decades ago – including NEW Water – are not designed to accommodate such low levels of phosphorous treatment.
+With upcoming new phosphorus rules, NEW Water is trying lowest possible cost.
+Wastewater treatment facilities built decades ago - including NEW Water - are not designed to accommodate such low levels of phosphorous treatment.
 NEW Water would need to build a new facility at an approximate cost of $220 million, which would remove less than 1% of the phosphorus discharged into the Bay.

 In lieu of that, NEW Water is pursuing other avenues to phosphorus reduction, including Adaptive Management, a voluntary compliance option for point source facilities.
 This approach includes: forging new partnerships, educational outreach, as well as financial incentives.
 Toward this end, NEW Water launched a pilot project in collaboration with others, in the Silver Creek watershed, in efforts to improve water quality, and meet new regulatory requirements.

-To embrace this new philosophy of community collaboration, and resource recovery, GBMSD went through a rebranding process, in search of a new brand identify that would better tell the story of the organization.
-“NEW Water” was selected as the new brand, along with the tagline “Watershed Conservation & Stewardship.”
-“NEW” has a double meaning: Northeast Wisconsin, and “new,” as in a newly created product, which is what the organization composes and distributes into the Fox River and Green Bay each day.
+To guide efforts in resource recovery and community collaboration, GBMSD went through a rebranding process, in search of a new brand identify that would better tell the story of the organization.
+The new brand is “NEW Water,” with NEW referring both to Northeast Wisconsin, and “new,” as in a newly created product, which is what the organization composes and distributes into the Fox River and Green Bay each day.

-NEW Water has begun its journey to become a Utility of the Future, one that views what is sent to the facility as a resource to be recovered, rather than a waste to be disposed of, and one that serves as a community partner, and leader in water quality improvement efforts.
+Present Day / Future: NEW Water has begun its journey to becoming a utility of the future, one that views what is sent to the facility as a resource to be recovered, rather than a waste to be disposed of; and one that serves as a community partner, and leader.
 On the horizon, NEW Water looks forward to continuing to protect its most valuable resource, water.